-Mascot Package for Liverpool FC v Manchester United FC, October 14, 2017
+Mascot Package for Liverpool FC vs Manchester United FC

-This auction is for the incredible opportunity for your child to be the official mascot for Liverpool FC for their match against Manchester United FC.
-They will walk out on to the turf at Anfield Stadium, hand in hand with the LFC captain in front of 54,000 people.
+This is an incredible opportunity for your child to be the official mascot for Liverpool FC for their match against Manchester United FC.
+Your child will walk out on to the turf at Anfield Stadium, hand in hand with the LFC captain in front of 54,000 people.

-The mascot experience will take place on October 14, 2017 at Anfield Stadium for the Liverpool FC vs Manchester United FC match 12:30pm kick off.
+The mascot experience will take place on October 14, 2017 at Anfield Stadium for the Liverpool FC vs Manchester United FC match with a 12:30 p.m. kick-off.

 Included in this incredible package is: